The Use and Value of Social Information in Selective Selling of Exclusive Products

 Date Written: March 28, 2016

 We consider the use and value of social network information in selectively selling goods and services whose value derives from exclusive ownership among network connections or friends.
-Our stylized model accommodates customers who are heterogeneous in their number of friends (degree) and their proclivity for social comparisons (conspicuity).
-Firms with information on either (or both) of these characteristics can use it to make a product selectively available to desired customers to manage the trade-off between exclusivity and sales.
-We find that, in contrast with the practice of targeting high degree customers, the firm’s best targets are, in fact, high-conspicuity customers within intermediate degree segments.
-Interestingly, we find that degree-information is systematically more valuable than conspicuity-information.
-Analyses of many model variants, and of scenarios with personalized pricing and full graph information, suggest that there are two canonical categories of social information– less valuable “consonant” information on characteristics where the firm’s preferred customers are also the most interested customers and more valuable “competing” information on characteristics where they are not.
-Customers can be incentivized to act in a way that their actions are a perfect substitute for consonant information, but there is no such recourse for the lack of competing information.
+Our model accommodates customers who are heterogeneous in their number of friends (degree) and their proclivity for social comparisons (conspicuity).
+Firms with information on either (or both) of these characteristics can use it to make the product selectively available and to personalize prices.
+We find that firms' preferred customers are low-degree and high-conspicuity, with the conspicuity threshold non-decreasing in degree.
+Interestingly, although both degree and conspicuity levels are relevant to curating the desired customer base, we find that firms don't need conspicuity information to do so; its absence can be substituted by incentivizing customers to self-select.
+There is no such recourse for the absence of degree information.
+As a result, degree information is typically more valuable than conspicuity information.
+Our analysis suggests that there are two canonical categories of social information– less valuable “consonant” information on characteristics where firm and customer preferences are aligned and more valuable “competing” information where preferences are misaligned.
+Customers can be incentivized to act in a way that their actions are a perfect substitute for consonant information making it less valuable.

 Suggested Citation: Suggested Citation